Almost every business wants to make their website internationally friendly.

 2. Buy a flight ticket and book an Airbnb

-From first hand experience, you cannot do this by reading books and watching TV programs.
-You also can’t do this by traveling there first class tickets and staying in a luxury hotel in the business district – unless your target market is foreign business travelers.
+From first-hand experience, you cannot do this by reading books and watching TV programs.
+You also can’t do this by traveling there using first-class tickets and staying in a luxury hotel in the business district – unless your target market is foreign business travelers.

 The best way to learn about any market is to fly there in person.
 You must live like a local for at least a week to learn the cultural values, business practices, and different brand identities.

 3. Consider a regional pricing strategy